matty99/matty99.github.io/_posts/2015-12-13-in-favor-of-adblock.md

 - The X button should also be in the top right or top left corner where you expect it to be.
 - The escape button should close the window.
 - Click off should work.
-- It shouldn't cover the whole page (that means you need to take into account mobile as well!)
+- It shouldn't cover the whole page (that means you need to take into account mobile as well)
 - Converting the user should prevent the pop-up from showing up in the future.

 If you don't do all or at least most of these, I can easily claim that your users don't know how to leave your window and you are forcing them to convert (e.g. enter their email address) to see your content.